Identification, Doubly Robust Estimation, and Semiparametric Efficiency Theory of Nonignorable Missing Data With a Shadow Variable: Estimation

+\end{theorem} Following from the general theory for estimating equations, the proposed estimators are also asymptotically normal under regularity conditions described by \cite{newey1994large}, which we do not replicate.
+Based on normal approximations, standard errors and confidence intervals can be constructed as we describe in the Supplementary Material.

-The log odds ratio function $OR(y|x)$ plays a central role for estimation under all three proposed strategies, as they all rely on a correct log odds ratio model.
-This is not entirely surprising, since as previously mentioned, the log odds ratio encodes the degree to which the outcome and the missing data process are correlated.
-Therefore, in order to estimate a population functional of $Y$, one must first be able to account for its association with the missing data process.
-Note also that previous doubly robust estimators for missing data have assumed that this log odds ratio is known exactly, either to be equal to the null value of $0$ under MAR \citep{bang2005doubly,tsiatis2007semiparametric,van2003unified}, or to be of a known functional form with no unknown parameter as in \cite{vansteelandt2007estimation}.
-Without a shadow variable, the log odds ratio function cannot generally be identified in the latter setting if outcome data are missing not at random.
+The odds ratio model $\OR(X,Y;\gamma)$ is essential for estimation under the proposed estimators, as they all rely on a correct odds ratio model.
+This is not entirely surprising, because as previously mentioned, the odds ratio encodes the degree to which the outcome and the missingness process are correlated.
+Therefore, in order to estimate a population functional of $(X,Y,Z)$, one must first be able to account for the selection bias, i.e., the impact of the missing outcome on the missingness process.
+Given a correct model for the odds ratio function, the inverse probability weighted estimator additionally requires a correct baseline propensity score model, and the regression based estimator requires a correct baseline regression model; but otherwise they could be biased if the corresponding baseline model is incorrect.
+However, the proposed doubly robust estimator combines both inverse probability weighting and outcome regression to achieve robustness: if either baseline model is correct but not necessarily both, the doubly robust estimator is consistent.
+The doubly robust estimator provides us with a second chance to correct the bias due to possible misspecification of either the baseline outcome model or the baseline propensity score.
+However, if either the odds ratio function is wrong or both baseline models are incorrect, the doubly robust estimator will generally also be biased \citep{kang2007demystifying}.

+Previous doubly robust estimators for missing data have assumed that the odds ratio function $\OR(X,Y)$ is known exactly, either to be identically equal to one under MAR \citep{bang2005doubly,tsiatis2007semiparametric,van2003unified}, or to be of a known functional form with no unknown parameter as in \cite{robins2000sensitivity}.
+We have shown that with the help of a shadow variable, one can be doubly robust both in estimating the odds ratio function and the full data functional of interest.
+Under MAR, the proposed doubly robust estimator reduces to the augmented inverse probability weighted (AIPW) estimator \citep[e.g.,]{scharfstein1999adjusting,kang2007demystifying}.
 Therefore, we have in fact developed a general strategy to relax these previous stringent assumptions.
-The doubly robust estimator provides us with a second chance to correct the bias due to possible misspecification of either the baseline outcome model or the baseline missing data mechanism.
-We have shown that given a correct model for the log odds ratio function, one can be doubly robust both in estimating the association between the outcome and the missingness process, and the outcome mean.
-However, if both baseline models are incorrect, the doubly robust estimator will generally also be biased.